-Syntax NTRIGHTS +r Right -u UserOrGroup [-m \\Computer] [-e Entry] NTRIGHTS -r Right -u UserOrGroup [-m \\Computer] [-e Entry] Key: +/-r Right Grant or revoke one of the rights listed below. -u UserOrGroup Who the rights are to be granted or revoked to. -m \\Computer The computer (machine) on which to perform the operation.
+Syntax NTRIGHTS +r Right -u UserOrGroup [-m \\Computer] [-e Entry] NTRIGHTS -r Right -u UserOrGroup [-m \\Computer] [-e Entry] Key: +/-r Right Grant or revoke one of the rights listed below. -u UserOrGroup Who the rights are to be granted or revoked to.
+This is the pre-windows 2000 logon name (Max 20 characters) -m \\Computer The computer (machine) on which to perform the operation.
 The default is the local computer. -e Entry Add a text string 'Entry' to the computer's event log.

 Below are the Privileges that can be granted or revoked, all are Case-Sensitive.

 Log on as a batch job SeBatchLogonRight Deny logon as a batch job SeDenyBatchLogonRight Log on locally SeInteractiveLogonRight Deny local logon SeDenyInteractiveLogonRight Logon as a service SeServiceLogonRight Deny logon as a service SeDenyServiceLogonRight Access this Computer from the Network SeNetworkLogonRight Deny Access to this computer via network SeDenyNetworkLogonRight Allow logon through RDP/Terminal Services SeRemoteInteractiveLogonRight Deny logon through RDP/Terminal Services SeDenyRemoteInteractiveLogonRight